How to Winterize Lavender in 3 Simple Steps — Protect Your Blooms From Frost Now for an Aromatic Garden Next Year

 (Image credit: Getty Images)

-Lavender is probably one of the most common herb garden plants around.
-With its low-maintenance tendencies, all-around hardiness, scintillating scent, and stunning vibrant foliage, there's no doubt why this crop is a green-thumb favorite.
+Lavender is one of the most common herb garden plants around.
+With its low-maintenance tendencies, all-around hardiness, calming scent, and vibrant foliage, there's no doubt why this crop is a favorite among gardeners.

-But as winter creeps up on them, these purple herbs typically benefit from a touch of plant protection by overwintering.
-Not all garden crops need to be winterized, but to neglect lavender at this time of year would be a rookie mistake.
+But as winter creeps up on them, these purple herbs typically benefit from a dose of protection via winterization.
+Not all garden crops need to be winterized, but to neglect lavender plant care at this time of year would be a rookie mistake.

-Whether your lavender is sitting pretty in pots or growing in bushels out of the ground, it's a good idea to take note of the winterizing process and add this garden chore to your to-do list.
-After all, you don't want one cold snap to void your efforts in growing this lovely herb.
+Whether your lavender is sitting pretty in pots or growing in bushels out of the ground, it's a good idea to add this garden chore to your fall to-do list.
+You won't regret it when your lavender springs back next year.

 How to Winterize Lavender